 Leadership can be difficult.
 The following are 12 principles for a man to study and apply in order to effectively lead women and children, particularly in his family.
 Let's go through them one by one, starting with taking charge and putting your house in order.

-A wife's obligation is to respect her husband and his position, honor his word and obey his instructions.
+One obligation of a wife is to respect her husband and his position, honor his word and act upon his instructions.
 This can be extremely difficult for her, particularly when you make a mistake.
 And you will undoubtedly make several.
 But this principle of leadership is a true one, and should be taught to both sons and daughters so that they might understand.
-Sons must prepare themselves as leaders, and daughters must learn to respect this leadership role and encourage it in their men.
-As a mature man, you must establish yourself as the leader.
+Both sons and daughters must prepare themselves as leaders and learn to respect a leadership role.
+I find that many men, who have not fully matured, could benefit greatly from their wives to encourage leadership in their men.
+As a mature man, you must establish yourself as the leader, if this is your role that your spouse and you have agreed to in a proper arrangement and deliberate decision.

 2. Teach.
 As a guide for the family, you must teach your family the principles that they are to live by.
 They must learn the standards and ideals that will guide them throughout their lives.
 Sit with your children, walk with them, and talk with them.
 A mature man can realize the brief moments in life that present themselves as opportunities to teach others, particularly your wife, your children, and your friends.
 One way to do this for your family is to actually schedule a family meeting or some time of gathering at least once a week.
 At that time, you will teach, ask questions, and listen.
 You probably already understand that your family is already receiving powerful teachings about life.
 They're receiving them from the Internet, TV, school, and friends.
 But don't let your children try to develop their value system on their own.
 Make sure that you, and you alone, are the teacher.
 Bring the family together.
 Invite your friends over.
 Visit other families.
 Meet the guys for a beer every month.
 And be a teacher.
 Teach the way of life as you know it.
 The world needs men like you.
 Teach.